ebi-ait/ingest-archiver/ops/README.md

 If this action succeeds, it will update the credentials file with the reference to the newly registered domain.
 Note that setting the domain is currently not supported for production environment.

+## Obtaining Token

+The archiver utility provides an easy way to obtain security token from AAP based on the configured credentials.
+This can be done using the `get-token` sub-command:

+    ./archiver get-token

 ## Archiving

 Archiver supports archival on either submission or project context, through the sub-commands `submission` and `project`.